pashacraydon/pashacraydon.github.io/_posts/2017-10-04-keep-react-tests-maintainable.markdown

 ### How to test code that is in a separate package

 It is common to use functions that are invoked as callbacks in components which are imported from separate packages.
-The best practice for testing such functions are to test the function then tests that you pass the function as a prop to the component.
+You can test the function and you can test that you pass the function as a prop to the component.
 The following is an example:

 {% highlight javascript %}
   import { MyComponent } from separate-package;